ctrl-erik/100-days-of-code-log/README.md

 - Today was spent on dealing with errors.
 - Updated the password manager application with exception handling and the use of JSON data.

+---

+## Flash Card App Capstone
+### Day 31: July 1st, 2021 - Thursday

+**Today's Progress**
+- Worked on flash card app capstone.
+Angela (the course instructor) broke down the project into lessons, making the whole process easier.
+- Used Tkinter for UI.